Habitual Being

 Studies in cognitive science and social psychology show us an image of humans as fragmented minds.
 Much of our cognition is fast, unconscious, inaccessible to us as agents.
 Yet this is not how we experience ourselves, or how we think about ourselves and others.

-But that doesn't mean we should lean to the other side of the dichotomy and understand ourselves as intellectual, thinking beings.
+But that doesn’t mean we should lean to the other side of the dichotomy and understand ourselves as purely intellectual, thinking beings.
 That would be a caricature image too.

 In my work I try to combine these insights and think about humans as both intellectual and habitual.